William Gilpin (priest): Life

 Gilpin was born in Cumberland, the son of Captain John Bernard Gilpin, a soldier and amateur artist.
-From an early age he was an enthusiastic sketcher and collector of prints, but while his brother Sawrey Gilpin became a professional painter, William opted for a career in the church, graduating from Queen's College, Oxford in 1748.
+From an early age he was an enthusiastic painter, sketcher and collector of prints.
+However, while his brother Sawrey Gilpin became a full-time professional painter, William opted for a career in the church, graduating from Queen's College, Oxford in 1748.

 While still at Oxford, Gilpin anonymously published A Dialogue upon the Gardens... at Stow in Buckinghamshire (1748).
 Part guidebook to Stowe, part essay on aesthetics, it shows that Gilpin had already begun to develop his ideas on the picturesque.
 Unusually for the time, Gilpin showed an appreciation of wild and rugged mountain scenery, perhaps rooted in his Cumbrian upbringing.
 Even more unusually, he expressed ideas about the perception of beauty which were purely aesthetic and often divorced from other qualities of the object viewed, such as morality or utility.
+He is credited with helping to originate the idea of the “picturesque”, producing many pictures in this style.
+The British Museum holds 113 object of his including many of his drawings.

+Interestingly, an album of his paintings in the picturesque style was sold at Christie's in 2008 for nearly £10,000.

-After working as curate, Gilpin became master, and from 1755 headmaster at Cheam School.
-He was an enlightened educationalist, instituting a system of fines rather than corporal punishment and encouraging the boys to keep gardens and in-school shops.
-His broad intention was to promote "uprightness and utility" and give his pupils "a miniature of the world they were afterwards to enter."
-Gilpin stayed at Cheam until 1777, when he moved with his wife Margaret to become Vicar of Boldre in the New Forest, Hampshire.
+After working as curate, Gilpin became a master and, from 1755, headmaster at Cheam School.
+Perhaps influenced by the premature death of his great-uncle, Richard Gilpin (born 1664) "from a blow of his schoolmaster", he was an enlightened educationalist, instituting a system of fines rather than corporal punishment and encouraging the boys to keep gardens and in-school shops.
+His broad intention was to promote "uprightness and utility" and give his pupils "a miniature of the world they were afterwards to enter".

+As an educator, he has been compared to his contemporary David Manson, who in his grammar school in Belfast sought to exclude "drudgery and fear" through the use of play, outdoor activity and peer tutoring.
+Like Manson, Gilpin appears to have foreshadowed some of the experiments usually ascribed to the school of educationalists inspired by Rousseau, but there is no evidence that he (or Manson) was influenced by Continental theorists.

+Gilpin stayed at Cheam until 1777, when he moved with his wife Margaret to become vicar of Boldre in the New Forest, Hampshire.
 While there he took as a child pupil the future poet Caroline Anne Bowles.
 Another pupil was his nephew, the painter William Sawrey Gilpin.
-He was succeeded at Cheam by his son, another William Gilpin.
+He was succeeded at Cheam by his second son, another William Gilpin (1757-1848, headmaster 1777–1805).

 William Gilpin died at Boldre, Hampshire, on 5 April 1804 and was buried there on 13 April.
 He was survived by his wife, Margaret (1725 – 14 July 1807), to whom he was married for over 50 years.
-His older son, John Bernard, became British Consul for Rhode Island.
-His two daughters predeceased him.
+His older son, John Bernard (1754-1851) became British Consul for Rhode Island.
+His two daughters, both named Margaret, died in infancy (1756 and 1759).